-Fig. 24-The Settings menu lets you save enable or disable the Injection Port by pressing the Port ON/Port OFF toggle button.
+Fig. 23-The Settings menu lets you save enable or disable the Injection Port by pressing the Port ON/Port OFF toggle button.

-2. Press the Port ON button to disable the Injection Port

-3. Press the BACK button to save the settings and return to the main screen.
+- 2. Press the Port ON button to disable the Injection Port - 3.
+Press the BACK button to save the settings and return to the main screen.
 A warning indicates that the Injection Port is disabled.

-Fig. 25-When the Injection Port is disabled a notice appears on the main screen.
+Fig. 24-When the Injection Port is disabled a notice appears on the main screen.

-- 4. To install the micropipette, see "Assembling the Capillary Kit" on page 9. - 5.
-When the micropipette is properly installed, click on the Settings area to access the Settings menu and press the Port OFF button to enable the Injection Port.
+- 4. To install the micropipette, see "Assembling the Capillary Kit" on page 9. - When the micropipette is properly installed, click on the Settings area to access the Settings menu and press the Port OFF button to enable the Injection Port or press the Injection Disabled banner.
+The banner will disappear and the port will be enabled.